nurligenov/architectural-katas-2025/ADRs/ADR-07: Event-Driven Alerting for Low SoC + High Demand.md

 **Negative:**
 - Risk of false positives under noisy conditions.
 - Requires tuning to prevent “alert fatigue.”
+- There’s no real-time impact, as the dispatcher team may take several hours to act on the requests.

 ## Alternatives Considered
-- Batch polling every 30 minutes (rejected: too slow).
+- Batch polling every n minutes (more practical approach).
 - Manual dispatcher monitoring (rejected: not scalable).